 Diode Cyclophotocoagulation (CPC)

-Diode Cyclophotocoagulation (CPC) is recommended for patients with refractory glaucoma to reduce aqueous humor secretion and lower IOP by lasering the secretory epithelium of the ciliary body.
+Doctors recommend Diode Cyclophotocoagulation (CPC) for patients with refractory glaucoma to reduce aqueous humor production and lower IOP by lasering the ciliary body’s secretory epithelium.

-Cyclophotocoagulation is recommended for patients with refractory glaucoma who have persistent elevated eye pressure.
-Patients usually have failed tube shunt procedures or trabeculectomies.
-Some patients have minimal useful vision.
-The procedure may be used on patients with no visual potential and a need for pain relief.
+Doctors recommend Cyclophotocoagulation for patients with refractory glaucoma who have persistent high eye pressure.
+Patients usually fail tube shunt procedures or trabeculectomies.
+Some patients retain minimal useful vision.
+Doctors may also use the procedure for patients with no visual potential who need pain relief.

 Diode cyclophotocoagulation is an outpatient procedure.
 The patient receives a peribulbar block (anesthesia around the eye) prior to the laser.
 The laser, performed by your ophthalmic surgeon, takes 20 to 30 minutes and will require use of postoperative drops to decrease inflammation in the eye.
 Most patients have minimal postoperative pain.
 The procedure is often combined with injection of a pain killer (Chlorpromazine) behind the eye ball.